hesusruiz/dslog/README.md

 6. **Trust Minimization:** Reduce the need for absolute trust in any single entity (TSA or log operator) by relying on cryptographic proofs and a distributed, verifiable ledger.

-## Beyond Global Order: Why DSLog's Partial Order is a Better Fit for Traceability
+## Beyond Global Order: Why Partial Order is a Better Fit for Traceability

 A common but naive approach to building decentralized logging systems is to write every single entry as a transaction on a blockchain.
 While this seems to offer maximum security, it introduces fundamental architectural constraints that are both unnecessary and detrimental for most real-world traceability use cases, which are not related to cryptocurrencies.